 A94.
 Professional standards may include responsibilities for the engagement partner regarding the appropriateness of resources.
-For example, ISA (Ireland) 220 (Revised December 2021)15 addresses the responsibility of the engagement partner for determining that sufficient and appropriate resources to perform the engagement are assigned or made available to the engagement team in a timely manner in accordance with the firm's policies or procedures.
+For example, ISA (Ireland) 220 (Revised xx 2021) addresses the responsibility of the engagement partner for determining that sufficient and appropriate resources to perform the engagement are assigned or made available to the engagement team in a timely manner in accordance with the firm's policies or procedures.

-15 ISA 220 (Revised December 2021), paragraph 25.
+&lt;sup>15 ISA 220 (Revised xx 2021), paragraph 25.